-- 2.7.7.11 If a letter of credit is provided to secure a credit exposure and the arrangement meets the requirement defined in section 2.11 'Financial Risk mitigation', then the counterparty of the credit exposure can be replaced by the provider of the letter of credit in the calculation of the counterparty default risk shock scenario.
-This replacement affects the probability of default that is taken into account in the calculation as well as the assessment whether the counterparty is independent from other counterparties. - 2.7.7.12 A letter of credit should not be taken into account in the calculation of the counterparty default risk shock scenario if it is classified as ancillary own funds.
-Netting - 2.7.7.13 The loss-given-default (in case of a Type 1 exposure) or the value of the exposure (in case of a Type 2 exposure) may be netted with liabilities towards the same legal entity to the extent that they could be offset in case of default of the legal entity.
-The general requirement defined in sections 2.11 'Financial Risk mitigation' and 2.12 'Insurance Risk mitigation', should be met in relation to netting if it is taken into account in the calculation.
+- 2.5.7.13 The loss-given-default (in case of a Type 1 exposure) or the value of the exposure (in case of a Type 2 exposure) may be netted with liabilities towards the same legal entity to the extent that they could be offset in case of default of the legal entity.
+The general requirement defined in sections 2.9 'Financial Risk mitigation' and 2.10 'Insurance Risk mitigation', should be met in relation to netting if it is taken into account in the calculation.
 In particular, if the legal situation in relation to netting is unclear, then no netting should be taken into account.
-No netting should be allowed for if the liabilities are expected to be met before the credit exposure is cleared. - 2.7.8.
+No netting should be allowed for if the liabilities are expected to be met before the credit exposure is cleared. - 2.5.8.
 Possible simplifications for risk mitigating effects and risk adjusted values of risk mitigating contracts